Former students and employees and their last known whereabouts

 Tiffany Jamann (post-doc) – now an Assistant Professor in the Department of Crop Sciences, University of Illinois

-David Horne (M.S. student) – now a Ph.D. student in sorghum breeding at Texas A&M University
+David Horne (M.S. student) – completed his Ph.D. student in sorghum breeding at Texas A&M University, now a Phenomics Supervisor at Advanta Seeds

 Estefania Castro-Vazquez (undergrad assistant) – graduated from NCSU.